ETC-UA/LeafAreaIndex.jl/README.md

     LAI4 = inverse(polarimg, thresh, Miller())
     LAI5 = inverse(polarimg, thresh, Lang())

-For the *clumping* factor, besides the method from Lang & Xiang, also the method from Chen & Chilar is available:
+For the *clumping* factor, besides the method from Lang & Xiang, also the (experimental) method from Chen & Chilar is available:

     clump2 = chencihlar(polarimg, thresh, 0, pi/2)